Compliance Certificate

 Your contractor will repair or replace the PSL in accordance with the Regional PSL Ordinance and your municipality's requirements.

 S4.
-Schedule an inspection with EBMUD
+Schedule a PSL verification test with EBMUD

 S6.
 Transfer Title